susan-davis/dialog-extensions/README.md

 `utils.dg` -- Grab bag of useful methods for arithmetic and list handling.

+`grid-movement.dg` -- Implement grid movement in a large open space.

 `unit.dg` -- Standard Dialog unit testing framework.
 Get this from the Dialog source distribution for the most up-to-date version.

 `stdlib.dg` -- Dialog standard library.
 Get this from the Dialog source distribution for the version that matches the compiler that you're using.